telerik/kendo-ui-core/docs/web/menu/overview.md

 ---
 title: Overview
-page_title: Overview of Menu UI widget | Kendo UI Documentation
+page_title: Overview | Kendo UI Menu Widget
-description: Steps that help you initialize the Menu widget using JSON data object and customize animation.
+description: "Learn how to initialize the Kendo UI Menu widget, configure its behaviors and customize animations."
+slug: overview_kendoui_menu_widget
+position: 1
 ---

 # Menu Overview

-The Kendo UI Menu displays hierarchical data as a multi-level menu.
+[Kendo UI Menu widget](http://demos.telerik.com/kendo-ui/menu/index) displays hierarchical data as a multi-level menu.
 It provides rich styling for unordered lists of items, and can be used for both navigation and executing JavaScript commands.
 Items can be defined and initialized from HTML, or through the configuration options.
-The Kendo UI Menu API can be used to add and remove items.
+[Kendo UI Menu API](/api/javascript/ui/menu) can be used to add and remove items.

 ## Getting Started

+### Initialize the Menu

+The Kendo UI Menu widget can be initialized in two ways:

+* Through HTML markup
+* Through JSON data object

-### Initialize the Kendo UI Menu using HTML markup
+#### Initialize Menu using HTML markup

+###### Example

     <ul id="menu">
         <li>Normal Item